-- A. Prior Development Types. - 1.
-Properties zoned Type 1.5 before December 31, 2012.
-Changes to properties zoned Type 1.5 after December 31, 2012 shall comply with the regulations of the Type 2 development type. - 2.
-Properties zoned Downtown Medical Type 2 and Downtown Regional Use Type 2 before May 22, 2018.
-Changes to properties zoned Downtown Medical Type 2 and Downtown Regional Use Type 2 after May 22, 2018 shall comply with the regulations of the Type 3 development type. - 3.
-Properties zoned Downtown District prior to March 21, 2024.
-Properties zoned Downtown District prior to March 21, 2024 may elect to comply with the Existing Downtown Development Types Map within the Old Town Plan and the existing regulations set forth in Sec.
+- A. Prior Development Types. - Properties zoned Type 1.5 before December 31, 2012.
+Changes to properties zoned Type 1.5 after December 31, 2012 shall comply with the regulations of the Type 2 development type. - Properties zoned Downtown Medical Type 2 and Downtown Regional Use Type 2 before May 22, 2018.
+Changes to properties zoned Downtown Medical - Type 2 and Downtown Regional Use - Type 2 after May 22, 2018 shall comply with the regulations of the Type 3 development type. - 3.
+Properties zoned Downtown District on or before March 21, 2024.
+Properties zoned Downtown District on or before March 21, 2024 may elect to comply with either the Existing Downtown Development Types Map or the Future Downtown Development Types Map within the Old Town Plan and the regulations set forth in Sec.
 5.3006 provided that a completed development application is filed on or before March 21, 2027.
-Said application must be diligently pursued such that a decision upon the application by the City Council is rendered no later than March 21, 2028.
-If no decision has been rendered by the City Council by that date, the development application shall be deemed withdrawn and any further development application for such property shall comply with the Future Downtown Development Types Map within the Old Town Plan and the then current regulations set forth in Sec.
+Said application must be diligently pursued such that a decision upon the application by the City Council has been rendered no later than March 21, 2028.
+If no decision has been rendered by the City Council by that date, the development application shall be deemed withdrawn and any further development application for such property shall comply with the Future Downtown Development Types Map within the Old Town Plan and the current regulations set forth in Sec.
 5.3006. - 4.
-Properties not zoned Downtown District prior to March 21, 2024.
-Properties that are not zoned Downtown District prior to March 21, 2024 shall comply with the Future Downtown Development Types Map within the Old Town Plan and the then current regulations set forth by Sec.
+Properties that are not zoned Downtown District on or before March 21, 2024.
+Properties that are not zoned Downtown District on or before March 21, 2024 shall comply with the Future Downtown Development Types Map within the Old Town Plan and the regulations set forth by Sec.
 5.3006.
-Provided, however, that any development application for a property for a zoning district map amendment change to Downtown District determined to be administratively complete before September 30, 2024 may elect to comply with the Existing Downtown Development Types Map within the Old Town Plan and the existing regulations set forth by Sec.
+Provided, however, that any development application for a property for a Zoning District map amendment change to Downtown District determined to be administratively complete before September 30, 2024 may elect to comply with either the Existing Downtown Development Types Map or the Future Downtown Development Types Map within the Old Town Plan and the regulations set forth by Sec.
 5.3006.
-Said application must be diligently pursued such that a decision regarding rezoning by the City Council is rendered no later than March 21, 2027.
-If no decision has been rendered by the City Council by that date, the development application shall be deemed withdrawn and any further development Types Map within the Old Town Plan and the then current regulations set forth in Sec.
+Said application must be diligently pursued such that a decision regarding rezoning by the City Council has been rendered no later than March 21, 2027.
+If no decision has been rendered by the City Council by that date, the development application shall be deemed withdrawn and an further development application for such property shall comply with the Future Downtown Development Types Map within the Old Town Plan and the current regulations set forth in Sec.
 5.3006. - B. Density, Gross Floor Area Ratio (GFAR), and Building Height Maximum.
 Density, building height, and gross floor area ratio (GFAR) maximums. - 1.
 Density and GFAR maximum are shown in Table 5.3006.B.
 Density shall not exceed fifty (50) dwelling units per acre of gross lot area. - The building height maximum is shown in Table 5.3006.B., except as provided in Subsection 5.3006.B.3.
 Building height(s) shall not exceed the building height maximum set forth in Table 5.3006.B. for the applicable Downtown District development type.
 Building height maximum shall be inclusive of all rooftop appurtenances.
 The additional height regulations of Article VII. shall not apply.